mlr0p/CTF/34C3 Junior CTF/README.md

 Finished 101 in 435 teams, need to learn more.

-SOme skills that I need to brush up on.
+Some skills that I need to brush up on.

 1. Learn C
 2. Go through cryptography methods.
 I was stuck on the AES encryption using known IV (Ecoin challenge) and AES CBC mode